 Do you KIND of understand it, but would like digital photography explained a little bit more?
 Well, without getting into the technical jargon, I will try and explain the basics.
-You see, if you understand digital photography at a certain level, you then begin to understand how to manipulate each and every pixel to your advantage.
+If you understand digital photography at a certain level, you then begin to understand how to manipulate each and every pixel to your advantage.

 Now digital photography is radically different, but based on the same principles of light.
 There is no negative image formed, just a replica of what you see through the lens.
-Each digital camera has what is called a CCD or CMOS sensor in place of the negative, and this is where the Mega-pixel war is fought.
-Each individual pixel (Up to 25 million at the time of writing this) records the amount of light, including the full colour spectrum, that hits it and converts the whole thing into an image.
+Each digital camera has what is called a *CCD or *CMOS sensor in place of the negative.
+This is where the Mega-pixel war is fought.
+Each individual pixel (Up to 100 million pixels at the time of writing this) records the amount of light, including the full colour spectrum, that hits it.
+It then converts the whole thing into an image.

 Make it Simpler for me!!!

 If you understand this, it should make your transition into digital a little easier.
-In order to alter a photograph in the past, you needed to acquire some serious darkroom skills, and that was time-consuming and messy, believe me!
+In order to alter a photograph in the past, you needed to acquire some serious darkroom skills.
+That was time-consuming and messy, believe me!

 How many pixels do I need?

-Imagine the sensor is a net and each pixel is a square in that net and for argument sake, we are comparing two 24 square nets!
+Imagine the sensor is a net and each pixel is a square in that net.
+For argument sake, we are comparing two 24 square nets!
 I.e. Each net has 24 squares, 4 high by 6 long and they are made of the same material.
 Now you have to imagine this…

-When choosing a digital camera for yourself, remember that digital compacts have the smallest sensors, Semi-Professional Digital SLR's are substantially bigger, and most Pro Digital SLR's have the same size sensors as 35mm film.
+When choosing a digital camera for yourself, remember that digital compacts have the smallest sensors.
+Semi-Professional Digital SLR's are substantially bigger.
+Most Professional Digital SLR's have the same size sensors as 35mm film.
 See the diagram to the left (or above if you are on a Smartphone).

-For the utmost in quality, medium format digital cameras have the largest sensors of all (up to 80 megapixels at the time of writing), and the quality of prints from these has easily surpassed film quality in many people's opinion.
-However, unless you have a budget in excess of £20,000+, you may have to start a little smaller!!!
+For the utmost in quality, medium format digital cameras have the largest sensors of all (check out the Mamiya Leaf Phase One cameras).
+The quality of prints from these has easily surpassed film quality in many people's opinion.
+However, unless you have a budget in excess of £10,000+, you may have to start a little smaller!!!